ReversedEkko/ReversedEkko/README.md

 ### 🔧 Projects
 Here are some projects I've worked on:

--[ https://frc6390.ca/ ]: Currently lead for the redesign of frc6390.ca, A dynamic and engaging website with the goal of displaying the passion of FRC Team 6390.
+-[ https://frc6390.ca/ ]: A dynamic and engaging website with the goal of displaying the passion of FRC Team 6390.